-My love for the world literature has grown stronger with each year I add to my age.
+One of my earliest, greatest and most constant love is reading, and it has grown and matured with each year I add to my age.
 I enjoy a variety of books, particularly the fictional works by the Brontes, Charles Dickens, Thomas Hardy, Leo Tolstoy, Alexander Dumas, Victor Hugo, Ernest Hemingway, Jack London and many others.
 I am drawn to well-written stories which explore human relationships, morality, love and loss, life’s twists and turns, and its ups and downs.

 One of my favourite genres has been crime thrillers but in general I love books that inform and inspire, enchant and touch one’s heart and soul.
 Among the authors of modern times, I am a huge fan of Khaled Hossein (The Kite Runner), Stieg Lasson (The Millenium Trilogy), Henning Mankell (Swedish Crime fiction writer with numerous wonderfully written novels), Pearl S Buck (The Good Earth), English novelist Tony Parsons (My Favourite Wife), James Thompson (Inspector Kari Varra series, Finland, also a friend :)), and Leighton Gage (Chief Inspector Mario Silva, Brazil).
 The list goes on.

-Armed with my first degree in English Language and Literature from Chongqing University, I arrived in the UK in the summer of 1988, after winning a scholarship from the British Council to pursue further studies in the UK.
-My life’s path took a dramatic turn and I began a long journey of self-discovery and professional development.
+Armed with my first degree in English Language and Literature from Chongqing University, I left China in the summer of 1988, on winning a scholarship from the British Council to pursue further studies in the UK.
+My life’s path took a dramatic turn, signifying a long, often joyful albeit occasionally painful process of self-discovery and professional development.

 - I have attended Creative Writing courses and was an active member of a writers’ group for a period of time.
 This has motivated me to further hone my writing skills, driving me to create wonderful stories based on real life, and from the vast well of my imagination.

-Over the years, I have produced research papers, short stories in Chinese magazines in early years and most recently the completion of my “Journey to the West” trilogy in English: The Same Moon, Trials of Life and Land of Hope.
+Over the years, I have produced research papers, proses and short stories in Chinese magazines.
+By 2012, I had completed and published three full length novels: The Same Moon, Trials of Life and Land of Hope.

-I have worked in China and in the UK, as an academic, researcher, language teacher, administrator and cultural consultant.
+I have worked as an academic, researcher, language teacher, administrator and cultural consultant.
 From 2001, I went free-lance, specialising interpreting and translation between Mandarin Chinese and English, working for both public service and private clients in Europe.
 I’ve frequently travelled to Police stations, Courts, Prisons, Detention Centres, and Asylum and Immigration Tribunals, and once in a while, further afield to the Far East.
 I help multinational companies and small businesses when communicating with their Chinese clients, and vice versa.
-This is a job I feel passionate about – it allows me to research and get to know the characters who live and breathe through my books.
+My pro folic career has given me ample opportunities to research my characters who live and breathe through my books.

 Travelling opens my mind and energises my spirits, elevating my soul to new heights.
 I am thrilled with the great opportunity to interact with people from different races and cultures.
 There are so many fascinating customs and peoples in this wonderful world, and so much to learn each day.
 Experiencing them first hand is a privilege and sharing the vast wealth of such experience and knowledge is truly gratifying.